 University Student Housing provides several programs and services to maximize safety measures used in the residence halls.
+For example, Residence hall staff provides safety and security training programs throughout the year on harassment, personal safety, and securing your personal property.
 However, it is the responsibility of each member of the community and their guests to preserve the physical safety of the residence halls.
 This can be accomplished by being aware of your surroundings, reporting mischief or suspicious behavior, preventing the propping of doors, and not allowing other students to tailgate when entering the access card doors.
 Together, we can keep our campus safe.
+It is also the responsibility of every resident to be aware of policies and procedures related to safety and security.

 Card Access System